Table of Contents

 The second main kind of CBD product is broad spectrum, which does not contain any THC.
 In a recent study, 100% of dogs given broad spectrum CBD at 4mg/kg doses experienced decreased anxiety in normally anxiety-inducing situations: car rides and being separated from their owners.

-However, if the dog is given a broad spectrum product that contains no THC, the dog will not experience the THC-associated negative side effects, and will instead have a decrease in overall anxiety levels as well as the benefits outlined earlier.
+If the dog is given a broad spectrum product that contains no THC, the dog will not experience the THC-associated side effects, and will instead have a decrease in overall anxiety levels as well as the benefits outlined earlier.

 So How Does CBD Actually Make a Dog Feel?

-It's hard to quantify what other people may feel when they take CBD, let alone dogs.
-But the best way we can think of to describe it is a sense of wellness, rather than something akin to pleasure.
-CBD is not like opiates, or even like THC, in their intoxicating effects.
-Its similarity to molecules the body naturally produces just brings the body into a balanced state, rather than pulling it towards another extreme.
+It's hard to say what other people may feel when they take CBD, let alone dogs.
+But the best way we can think of to describe it is a sense of wellness, rather than something like pleasure.
+CBD is not like opiates, or even like THC, in its effects.
+Its similarity to things the body naturally produces just brings the body into a balanced state, rather than pushing it towards another extreme.

 It's also important to get the right kind of CBD for dogs: broad spectrum is most suitable.
 Look for a CBD product that is USDA organic and has lab results published for every batch, to ensure your dog gets a high-quality safe product.